espenfl/t4me/docs/bparameters.rst

 if ``read`` is set to `param`.
 The following options are
 possible:

-- `0` - spherical bands according to the relation
+- `0` - parabolic bands according to the relation

   .. :math:`E=\\frac{\\hbar^2k^2}{2m}`

   where the effective mass :math:`m` is set by ``effmass``.

-- `1` - spherical bands pluss a quartic correction according to the relation:
+- `1` - parabolic bands pluss a quartic correction according to the relation:

   .. :math:`E\\frac{\\hbar^2k^2}{2m}+ak^4`